UGC 477

 UGC 477 is a low surface brightness (LSB) galaxy, located in the Pisces constellation.
 It is located over 110 million light years away.
-At around 100,000 light years across, it is similar in size to Milky Way galaxy.
+At around 100,000 light years across, it is similar in size to the Milky Way galaxy.
+The earliest known reference to this galaxy comes from part 2 of the Morphological Catalogue of Galaxies, published in 1964, where it is listed as MCG +03-03-002.

+According to I.D.
+Karachentsev, UGC 477 forms an isolated galaxy pair with NGC 251.